stabilaprotocol/documentation-en/docs/faq/index.md

 ### As under private environment, why the log keeps updating with all other public nodes?
 What's the difference of private and public environment？

 If it is related to ip list: You need to update 'seed.ip' in config.conf, if it is the same as your public ip, and your computer is connected to the internet, it will try to connect other nodes, even if it fails to connect, the ip list will be stored into DB.
 If it is related to block and transaction: Under private environment, you need to modify the p2p version and parent hash.
-If they are the same as MainNet or TestNet, and the computer is connected to internet, the node will sync data from public node.

 ### Under private environment, should I submit application information to STABILA to become a SR?